danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # React Router
 React Router is a collection of navigational components that compose declaratively in your application.
 It allows you to handle routing in your React applications.

-Easy exercise: Set up a React Router with two routes: "/home" for a Home component and "/about" for an About component.
+## easy exercise: Set up a React Router with two routes: "/home" for a Home component and "/about" for an About component.

-# Solution
+## Solution

 ```